Take Control of Leakage

 Contact our expert team to find out how we can help you ensure leak-free new pipeline installations.

-To support the adoption of right-first-time pipeline pressure testing, Ant Hire Solutions has created a best practice e-book ‘Take Control: Nine Steps to Leak-free New Networks’ designed to help water companies and contractors plan and perform trouble-free hydrostatic pressure tests and pipeline repairs.
+To support the adoption of right-first-time pipeline pressure testing, Ant Hire Solutions has created a best practice guide ‘Experts guide to pipeline pressure testing.
+Get it right first time’ designed to help water companies and contractors plan and perform trouble-free hydrostatic pressure tests and pipeline repairs.

-Download our free eBook by submitting the form below.
+Download our free guide by submitting the form below.